Today, we’ll discuss the most challenging and straightforward ways to start a car GPS tracking.

 Simple way: connect your car to GPS through a cigarette lighter

 When it comes to a private car, there’s a way to skip all the steps described above.
 The market now offers out-of-the-box solutions, allowing you to connect a vehicle to GPS in minutes.
-Let me explain the approach drawing on the example of ALLY – one of the latest GPS solutions for private cars.
+Let me explain the approach by drawing on the example of ALLY – one of the latest GPS solutions for private cars.

 What’s in the box?